LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 Write *k*-mers to files in the output directory.
 The *k*-mers are written in each contigging stage immediately after *k*-mer counting.
 The files will be written on a per process basis into the `per_rank` subdirectory, named `kmers-<k>.txt.gz`, where `k` is the value for the contigging round.
 The default is false.

+**`--subsample-pct INT`**

+Percentage of input read files to use in the assembly.
+The value is from 0 to 100.
+This option enables to user to test a dataset with a smaller part of it, e.g. 10%.
+All of the input files will be reduced to the percentage specified.

 **`--procs INT`**